ilexistools/kitconc/README.txt

 * Dispersion plots;
 * Excel data files.

-The package is built on top of platforms and packages for scientific research: numpy, nltk, pandas, matplotlib and xlsxwrite.
+The package is built on top of platforms and packages for scientific research: numpy, pandas, NLTK,  XlsxWrite and matplotlib.
 All in Anaconda Platform.

 Requirements